mitchelldirt/portfolio-docusauraus/mitchellmudd-portfolio/blog/2023-02-11-Handling-File-Inputs-With-Busboy-In-NodeJS/index.md

 ![done-parsing](./done-parsing-form.png)

-In your terminal you should see the following output along with a bunch of other logs from busboy.
-You'll also see a file the file you uploaded in your Downloads folder.
+In your terminal, you should see the following output along with a bunch of other logs from busboy.
+You'll also see the file you uploaded in your Downloads folder.

 ```bash
 Server running at http://127.0.0.1:3000/